The Planning Phase:

 I understand the importance of coordinating your guests and I’ll do my best to make them feel both involved and welcome.
 I am absolutely aware that it is about the bride and groom and not about the MC’s fifteen minutes of fame.
 I am not the guy who will steal the spotlight from everybody.
 I will rather introduce the key players and heroes of the night, and facilitate every aspect of fun – and help events go smoothly.

-When I speak, I am open and friendly, enthusiastic and entertainment-centered but keeping the celebratory atmosphere of the day and night by keeping the couple (you!) in focus.
+When I speak, I am open and friendly, enthusiastic and entertainment-centred but keeping the celebratory atmosphere of the day and night by keeping the couple (you!) in focus.

 Some couples know exactly what announcements should be made by the wedding EMCEE, some have special requests, but they usually include some or all of the following: